jldec/bun-aws-getcolo/aws-ec2.md

 infocmp -x xterm-ghostty | ssh -i $EC2_KEY $EC2_USER@$EC2_HOST -- tic -x -
 ```
 ### Create new tunnel
 Create a new instance-specific tunnel in the Cloudflare dashboard.
-The steps below are copied from the instructions in the dashboard
+The steps below are copied from the instructions for the "Red Hat" OS environment in the dashboard

 ```sh
 # install cloudflared